-At EBLI, small-to-medium values of Tau in the range of 0.21 to 3.3 milliseconds were measured in the $dB_z/dt$ data (Figure 4a and Figure 5b); with a similar range obtained from the Bz-field response.
-Anomalies (A-N - Figure 4) occur as either small isolated groups or as short lineaments.
+At EBLI, small-to-medium values of Tau in the range of 0.21 to 3.3 milliseconds are generated from the dBZ/dt response (Figure 4a and Figure 5b); with a similar range obtained from the BZ-field response.
+Anomalies (A-N - Fig. 4) occur as either small isolated groups or as short lineaments.

-In order to discriminate between near surface and deepest sources, the second vertical magnetic derivative was calculated (Figure 4b).
-Magnetic lineaments related to late dikes and secondary faults are observed with north-west to south-east trends.
+As shown in the calculated second vertical magnetic derivative (Figure 4b), the magnetic lineaments related to late dikes and secondary faults are observed with northwest to south-east trends.
 Stronger magnetic signatures along the southern margin of EBLI, where the mineral occurrences are concentrated, relate to the lower and marginal series phases that feature higher magnetite and are also PGM sulphide enriched (Brisbin et al., 2001).
-Most VTEMTM anomalies have a strong magnetic correlation, while others (C, K, I) are only weakly magnetic.
+Most VTEM anomalies have a strong magnetic correlation, while others (C, K, I) are only weakly magnetic.